Ernani Braga

 Ernani Braga (born Hernani da Costa Braga; January 10, 1888 – September 17, 1948) was a Brazilian composer, pianist and conductor, concerned to belong to the second generation of the nationalists in music.
 He composed works for voice, choir, orchestra and piano.
 He is little known outside the South America.
-Antônio Francisco Braga (1868–1945), with whom he is sometimes confused, was his teacher and friend.
+Francisco Braga (1868–1945), with whom he is sometimes confused, was his teacher and friend.
 Among Ernani Braga's pupils was Camargo Guarnieri.

 Life

 Early years and studies

 Braga was born in Rio de Janeiro on January 10, 1888 to a Portuguese family, a fifth child of the nine.
 His father, João Joaquim da Costa Braga, was a prosperous merchant, who moved to Brazil in the middle of the 19th century.
 His mother was Antônia Maria Xavier Braga.
 Ernani's elder sister Zaíra had interest in music too, and it was she who became his first teacher.
 The father died in 1897, and the boy entered a boarding school of Colégio Salesiano de Santa Rosa in Niterói, where he remained up to 1904.
 On the second school year he began conducting masses and chants sung at the college chapel.

 In 1904 Braga returned to his mother and siblings to work in the family business.
 He took piano lessons with Manuel Faulhaber, and in 1910, not without this professor's encouragement, entered the Instituto Nacional de Música to study piano, theory, harmony and counterpoint.
-His professors were Arthur Napoleão dos Santos, Alberto Nepomuceno, Alfredo Bevilacqua, Agnello França and Antônio Francisco Braga.
+His professors were Arthur Napoleão dos Santos, Alberto Nepomuceno, Alfredo Bevilacqua, Agnello França and Francisco Braga.
 In 1913 he was sent to Paris.
 There he made acquaintance with Vincent d'Indy, Piaggio and the pianist Lucien Wurmern.
 Braga deepened his compositional skills with d'Indy's handbook Cours de composition musicale.
 On one occasion he performed at the Salle Pleyel.
 He also met in Paris his future wife, Eponina D'Atri (daughter of Brazilian cultural attache Alessando D'Atri): he gave her piano lessons, and the same year they got married.

 In 1914 Braga came back to Rio de Janeiro to continue his studies at the Instituto Nacional de Música.
-In 1916 a son was born to him and named Francisco, in honor of professor Antônio Francisco Braga.
+In 1916 a son was born to him and named Francisco, in honor of professor Francisco Braga.
 The same year Ernani graduated with distinction and a gold medal (the president of the jury was the Polish virtuoso Ignacy Jan Paderewski).
 In 1919 Braga entered a competition for a free professorship of piano, and in 1921 he took his teacher Bevilacqua's professor chair at the Instituto Nacional de Música.
 In 1920 another child was born, a daughter Vera, and he invited Antônio Francisco Braga to be godfather to her.
 After he became a professor, Ernani continued giving recitals and developed relations with different persons of culture.
 Together with his wife he met the Villa-Lobos couple.